GDPR Implications for Market Research

 What does GDPR mean for the market research industry?

 For those interested in conducting market research, it has meant new consent requirements, limited use of data, destruction of data after project completion, and other adjustments to the industry work overall.
-Although breach notification has increased with the GDPR and fine are starting to be imposed on companies for those breaches we are still in a period of uncertainty of how it will affect market research directly.
+Although breach notification has increased with the GDPR and fines are starting to be imposed on companies for those breaches we are still in a period of uncertainty of how it will affect market research directly.

 It is clear however GDPR rules means market researchers have to act now to refine their GDPR compliance strategies and processes before significant negative consequences are commonplace.